SambaCommunications/Samba-Android-SDK/README.md

 Simply integrate our SDK and get started today.

-The SDK is provided as an Android Library project that can be included in your application using Gradle or as an .aar library.
+The SDK is provided as an Android Library project that can be included in your application as an .aar library.
+The latest aar file, versio **0.0.1**, can be found in folder **samba-sdk**.

+In the near future we plan to distribute the SKD as a Gradle dependency too.

 ## Requirements